FriendsOfSymfony/FOSRestBundle/README.md

 * **delete** - this action accepts *DELETE* requests to the url */resources/{id}* and deltes a single resource for this type.
 Shown as `UsersController::deleteUserAction()` above.

-### HATEOS Actions
+### HATEOAS Actions

-HATEOS, or Hypermedia as the Engine of Application State, is an aspect of REST which allows clients to interact with the REST service through hypertext - most commonly through an HTML page.
-There are 3 HATEOS actions routings that are supported by this bundle:
+HATEOAS, or Hypermedia as the Engine of Application State, is an aspect of REST which allows clients to interact with the REST service through hypertext - most commonly through an HTML page.
+There are 3 HATEOAS actions routings that are supported by this bundle:

 * **new** - A hypermedia representation that acts as the engine to *POST*.
 Typically this is a form that allows the client